 Conceived & organized by Sabina Holzer – cattravelsnotalone

-Cooperation: Kunstraum eindorf and Volkskundemuseum Wien.
+Cooperation: Kunstraum eindorf and Volkskundemuseum, Wien.

 Funded by the Cultural Department of the City of Vienna and the Cultural Commission of Rudolfsheim-Fünfhaus.